EBITDA vs. Cash Flow vs. Free Cash Flow vs. Free Cash Flow to Equity vs. Free Cash Flow to Firm

 FCF gets its name from the fact that it’s the amount of cash flow “free” (available) for discretionary spending by management/shareholders.
 For example, even though a company has operating cash flow of $50 million, it still has to invest $10million every year in maintaining its capital assets.
 For the reason, unless managers/investors want the business to shrink, there is only $40 million of FCF available.

-FCF includes interest expense paid on debt and net debt issued or repaid, so it only represents the cash flow available to equity investors (interest to debt holders has already been paid.
+FCFE includes interest expense paid on debt and net debt issued or repaid, so it only represents the cash flow available to equity investors (interest to debt holders has already been paid).

 Free Cash Flow to the Firm or FCFF (also called Unlevered Free Cash Flow) requires a multi-step calculation and is used in Discounted Cash Flow analysis to arrive at the Enterprise Value (or total firm value).
 FCFF is a hypothetical figure, estimate what it would be if the firm was to have no debt.

 Here is a step-by-step breakdown of how to calculate FCFF: